pdm-project/setup-pdm/README.md

 A GitHub Action that installs pdm properly for all Python versions

+## Why do I need this action?

+As you know, PDM requires Python 3.7 and higher to install the package, while till now(March 2021) Python 3.6 is still widely used by many libraries.
+The version requirement will prevent potential users from adopting PDM.
+However, it is a misunderstanding, PDM CAN run projects using Python 3.6 or even Python 2!
+But it is still not obvious and it is a pain for developers to properly build their CI workflows.
+So I made `pdm-project/setup-pdm` to solve the problem.
+It is PDM-for-CI done right!

 ## Usage

 Include the action in your workflow yaml file with the following arguments: